Alicepinch/roots-cafe/README.md

 ## Testing

-All the testing carried out for Roots cafe can be found [here](TESTING.md)
+All the testing carried out for Roots Cafe can be found [here](TESTING.md)

 ## Deployment